Lake Manyara: Hydrology and basin

 Lake Manyara has a catchment area of about 18,372 km2 with elevations between 938 m and 3633 m above sea level.
 The lake is in a closed basin with no outflow, wherein water is only lost by evaporation.
 It is fed by underground springs, but the vast majority of the inflow comes from rainwater fed permanent and ephemeral rivers that drain the surrounding catchment.
 The lake's depth and the area it covers fluctuates significantly.
 At its maximum, during the wet season, the lake is 40 km wide by 15 km with a maximum depth of 3.7 m.
 In 2010, a bathymetry survey showed the lake to have an average depth 0.81 m, and a maximum depth of about 1.18 m.
 In extreme dry periods the surface area of the lake shrinks as the waters evaporate and at times the lake has dried up completely.

 Lake Manyara is a soda or alkaline lake with a pH near 9.5, and it is also high in dissolved salts.
 The water becomes increasingly brackish in the dry season as water evaporates and salts accumulate.
 During dry spells, large areas of mud flats become exposed along the shore.
 These alkaline flats sprout into grasslands, attracting grazing animals, including large herds of buffalo, wildebeest and zebra.
 The Western side of the lake is flanked by a steep rift escarpment, to the North are the Ngorongoro highlands, while in the East and Southeast an undulating plain with isolated volcanic mountains gives way to a peneplain.
 Several springs, streams, wetlands and smaller lakes, both perennial and seasonal, drain into the lake.
 The shores of the saline lake host at its Northern tip the town of Mto wa Mbu with its irrigation agriculture.
 On its Western side there is a groundwater forest extending between the lake shore and the rift escarpment and covered mostly by the National Park until the Marang' forest.
 In the rift valley South of the lake vast river floodplains are used for irrigation agriculture.
-The wetter and productive uplands all over the catchment are mostly used for rain-fed agriculture by various ethnicities depending on historical migration and resettlement patterns.
+The wetter and more productive uplands all over the catchment are mostly used for rain-fed agriculture by various ethnicities depending on historical migration and resettlement patterns.
 The drier and more unpredictable savannas are used for livestock grazing by pastoralists (mainly Maasai).
 Southeast of LM another large and famous national park (Tarangire) is located.
 Furthermore, all over the catchment there are numerous game reserves, conservation areas, forest reserves, wildlife management areas and numerous villages and touristic infrastructures (roads, lodges and tented camps).